dreamcatcher-tech/network/Inbox/2024-01-05 1426 noschema mapping git functions to artifact functions.md

 Branch - this is a process - any area that has a running execution occurs in a branch.
 Executions can span many commits, but they are recoverable from the point of the last commit.
 The fact that the branch exists says it is still running.

 orphaned branches - network sockets

+Notes - consensus messages.
+We would reserve tags for things like a known good snapshot, or some other more ceremonial purpose, rather than the rapid fire chatter of machine consensus.